sindresorhus/got/documentation/tips.md

 ### Cookies

 Got supports cookies out of box.
-There is no need for parsing them manually.\
+There is no need to parse them manually.\
 In order to use cookies, pass a `CookieJar` instance from the [`tough-cookie`](https://github.com/salesforce/tough-cookie) package.

 ```js